-Who Deserves God’s Globe?
+Who Gets God’s Golden Globe?
 Rethinking Honor in the Church

 It’s that cinematic celebration time of year again, as we approach the Oscars.
 I recently watched its precursor, the foreign press’s Golden Globes.
 Did you tune in?
 I enjoy these cultural events because there’s always something worth noting.
 This year was no different—it came from the words of George Clooney.
 His thoughts on success and recognition got me thinking about honor in the church and where it truly belongs.